common-workflow-language/cwltool/README.rst

 Use with boot2docker
 --------------------
 boot2docker is running docker inside a virtual machine and it only mounts ``Users`` on it.
-The default behavoir of CWL is to create temporary directories under e.g.
+The default behavior of CWL is to create temporary directories under e.g.
 ``/Var`` which is not accessible to Docker containers.

 To run CWL successfully with boot2docker you need to set the ``--tmpdir-prefix``